24 Life Changing Productivity Tools: UPDATED for 2023

 Okay here’s what’s going to happen

-You’re going to see all of these tools and immediately want to read about all of them, figure out which are best for you, and spend more time than you want clicking and scrolling and downloading today.
+You’re going to see all of these tools and immediately want to dive in, start downloading things, and, potentially, spend more time than you want clicking and scrolling and downloading.

 “As to methods; there may be a million and then some, but principles are few.
 The man who grasps principles can successfully select his own methods.
 The man who tries methods, ignoring principles, is sure to have trouble.”

 The point is to focus on what’s important, and NOT the method/tool used to get the result you want.
 Before you download or create new accounts or buy something, take a deep breath and ask yourself what this new tool will actually do for you.

 Sometimes, the best way to conquer your tasks is to delete them — NOT to do more.